karlseguin/autocomplete/readme.md

     //100 is the maximum title size we should worry about ac := autocomplete.New(100)

-    for id, title := range titles {
+    //insert will update the value when the id has already been seen for id, title := range titles {
       ac.Insert(id, title)
     }